kavelogics-tech/TripWise/README.md

 ## Overview

-Welcome to the repository for Golobe Travel Service’s website, your go-to platform for exploring and booking your next travel adventure.
+Welcome to the repository for TripWise Travel Service’s website, your go-to platform for exploring and booking your next travel adventure.
 This intuitive web interface allows users to search for flights and accommodations effortlessly.

 A full-stack nextjs project to practice and showcase the work.
 The UI design was taken from [Figma community](https://www.figma.com/community/file/1182308758714734501/golobe-travel-agency-website).

-Here is the live preview of this website [golob-travel-agency.vercel.app](https://golob-travel-agency.vercel.app)
+Here is the live preview of this website [trip-wise-kappa.vercel.app](https://trip-wise-kappa.vercel.app/)

 ## Note